 In addition, if you have a child who struggles with pediatric sleep apnea, breathing problems, or tongue ties, a myofunctional therapist can help identify problem areas to discuss with your doctor as well as work with your child in correcting bad habits in advance.

-How Myofunctional Therapy Relates to Earthotic’s Mission
+How MT Relates to Earthotic’s Mission

 At Earthotic, we believe in caring for whole person.
 Holistic health goes beyond clean eating and nutritious supplements by pairing a healthy diet with strong mental health, emotional health, and physical health.
 When all parts function together, you feel better!

-For those looking into less invasive or non-medial solutions, unique therapies such as myofunctional therapy may be the holistic alternative you’re looking for.
+So, for those looking into less invasive or non-medial solutions, unique therapies such as myofunctional therapy may be the holistic alternative you’re looking for.
 Plus, therapy allows the individual to take charge of their recovery as opposed to depending on medications and devices.
 We’ve personally witnessed how empowering therapy can be for people struggling with chronic conditions.
 With therapy, individuals have the autonomy to practice strengthening exercises and retrain their brain to change bad habits into healthy ones.
 All of this fits into Earthotic’s mission to help our community take control of their health.
-Therapy is one tool among many to achieve that.
+Likewise, therapy is one tool among many to achieve that.